prometheus/docs/content/docs/operating/security.md

 The golang projects will share the same TLS library, which will be based on the Golang vanilla TLS library.
-We keep [Golang's default TLS parameters](https://golang.org/pkg/crypto/tls/#Config), with one exception: we explicitly disable TLSv1.0 and TLSv1.1.
+We keep [Golang's default TLS parameters](https://golang.org/pkg/crypto/tls/#Config), with one exception: we support only TLSv1.2 and higher.

 Research will be made later on the non-golang exporters to see how to best address server-side TLS, but you can expect a policy close to this one.